pantheon-systems/WordPress/wp-content/plugins/wp-maintenance-mode/readme.txt

 = 1.5.4 (02/23/2010) =
 * add time for countdown
 * changes for WP 3.0
-* changees on rights to see frontend
+* changes on rights to see frontend

 = 1.5.3 (01/05/2010) =
 * Fix for JavaScript with WordPress 2.9
 * Add new custom fields for fronted: title, header, heading
 * Fix for setting userrole to see frontend
-* Change laguage files
+* Change language files

 = 1.5.2 (01/04/2010) =
 * add user-role setting
-* correctly the de_DE language file
+* corrected the de_DE language file

 = 1.5.1 (10/04/2009) =
 * add small fix